 - Subletting: state whether or not the tenant can sublet the land

-- Utilities: whether the landlord or tenant is responsible for supplying electrical power, water, sewage, roads, or any other basic necessities needed to use the property
+- Utilities: whether the landlord or tenant is responsible for supplying electrical power, water, sewage, roads, or any other necessities needed to use the property

 - Security Deposit: the landowner may ask for additional money as security for possible damages to the property incurred by the tenant during their occupancy